 Faculty seminars cover RKE, L&T and RIT related topics and offer an opportunity for colleagues to share their work.
 Presentations from visiting speakers (both from the UK and overseas) also form part of the seminar series.

 - Wednesday 20 November ’13 - Fibonacci project, Ida Guldager & Claus Auning, Syddenmark University College Haderslev, Denmark and Training of Carers for the Elderly, Dr Agnieszka Szplit of Jan Kochanowski University in Kielce Kielce, Poland (visiting speakers), 1-2.30pm, West Downs 9

-- Monday 20th January 2014 - Education Communities and MESH, Professor Marilyn Leask, University of Bedfordshire (visiting speaker) 4.15 - 5.15 Herbert Jarman Building 10
+- Faculty Seminar, Education Communities and MESH, Professor Marilyn Leask, University of Bedfordshire (visiting speaker), new date to be confirmed

 The first BERA/TACTYC Early Years Education Special Interest Group Seminar of the ECEC policy in the UK: Research perspectives and issues event took place on Tuesday 30 April 2013 at the University of Winchester.